Battery Load Test: A Comprehensive Guide

 Load Testing Methodology

-2. Connect the battery to the load testing equipment, which applies a controlled load.
+2. Connect to load testing equipment.

 Factors Affecting Load Testing